davidruzicka/mcp-from-openapi/README.md

 ## Profile System

-Profiles define which MCP tools to expose and how to aggregate them. **Start with existing profiles** from `profiles/` (e.g., GitLab).
+Profile defines which MCP tools from OpenAPI spec are exposed and how to aggregate them.
+**Start with existing profiles** from `profiles/` (e.g., GitLab).

 **Features:**
 - Tool aggregation (group related operations)